RedRafe/electric-ammo/README.md

 ---

-Adds electric ammos, with power level similar to piercing rounds, that can be obtained from charged batteries [Freight Forwarding](https://mods.factorio.com/mod/FreightForwarding)
+Adds electric ammos, with power level similar to piercing rounds, that can be obtained from charged batteries of [Freight Forwarding](https://mods.factorio.com/mod/FreightForwarding)

 ## Features